sinanatra/kirby-starterkit/README.md

 npm install
 ```

-5. Ttype `npm run start` now, open `http://localhost:3000` and to start coding.
+5. Type `npm run start` now, open `http://localhost:3000` and to start coding.
 The browser will reload at every saved change.

 6. At the end of your coding process, you can run the `npm run build` command.